Sulton Rogers

-His pieces are the part of permanent collections at the University of Mississippi Museum of Art, the African American Museum, and the Paul and Lulu Hilliard University Art Museum.
+His pieces are the part of permanent collections at the University of Mississippi Museum of Art, the African American Museum, the Pérez Art Museum Miami, and the Paul and Lulu Hilliard University Art Museum.
 His carvings have also appeared in the Dallas Museum of Art, New Orleans Museum of Art, and the American Visionary Art Museum.
 Collectors should be aware that auction houses and some publications misspell his name as "Sultan Rodgers".

 Family life

 Rogers was married in 1941 at age 19 and had a son named Van.
 He later married Ardeula in 1945 and they conceived seven children together, RV, Allie B., Willie Sulton, Eddie, Sammie, Lossie, and Loretta.
 He also fathered Bobby, Roy, Jackie, Katie, and Jimmy.
 Although he left his family in Mississippi to seek employment in New York, he reunited with his family many years before his death.